Kumkum – Ek Pyara Sa Bandhan

-Kumkum – Ek Pyara Sa Bandhan (/hns/; A Lovely Bond) is an Indian television series which aired on Star Plus from 15 July 2002 to 13 March 2009 in the afternoon slot.
+Kumkum – Ek Pyara Sa Bandhan (/hns/; A Lovely Bond) is an Indian television series which aired on Star Plus from 15 July 2002 to 13 March 2009.
 It stars Hussain Kuwajerwala and Juhi Parmar as the lead roles of Sumeet and Kumkum, respectively.
 It was produced under the company BAG films.
-The show is currently being reaired on Star Plus and Utsav Plus at 2:30 pm.

 Plot

 The soap opera tells the tale of the Wadhwa family and its daughter-in-law, Kumkum.
 She is happily married to Jatin.
 However, he dies of a brain tumor while she is expecting their first child.
 The Wadhwas decide to get their young daughter-in-law remarried and find an eligible young man named Vishal.
 However, when obstacles arise leading and the marriage is called off on the last day, Jatin's younger brother Sumeet impulsively marries Kumkum in order to save her from societal disgrace.
 Sumeet is plagued by guilt for marrying Kumkum against her will, but she eventually falls in deep love with him while trying to expose Renuka (Sumeet's ex-girlfriend).
 The crux of the story evolves as a blossoming romance between Sumeet and Kumkum leads them to realise that they are soulmates and how Kumkum being the ideal daughter-in-law of the Wadhwa family protects Sumeet's family despite the adverse circumstances facing them.
 Manik (an impostor bearing Jatin's face) creates havoc in their lives, but Kumkum exposes his fake identity and unites with Sumeet.
 Kumkum gives birth to Sharman and Aashka (Sumeet and Kumkum's progeny).